samuelbalogh/aws-cert-dva-c01/README.md

 Amazon VPC comprises a variety of objects that will be familiar to customers with existing networks:

-    A Virtual Private Cloud: A logically isolated virtual network in the AWS cloud.
+- A Virtual Private Cloud: A logically isolated virtual network in the AWS cloud.
 You define a VPC’s IP address space from ranges you select.
-    Subnet: A segment of a VPC’s IP address range where you can place groups of isolated resources.
+- Subnet: A segment of a VPC’s IP address range where you can place groups of isolated resources.
-    Internet Gateway: The Amazon VPC side of a connection to the public Internet.
+- Internet Gateway: The Amazon VPC side of a connection to the public Internet.
-    NAT Gateway: A highly available, managed Network Address Translation (NAT) service for your resources in a private subnet to access the Internet.
+- NAT Gateway: A highly available, managed Network Address Translation (NAT) service for your resources in a private subnet to access the Internet.
-    Virtual private gateway: The Amazon VPC side of a VPN connection.
+- Virtual private gateway: The Amazon VPC side of a VPN connection.
-    Peering Connection: A peering connection enables you to route traffic via private IP addresses between two peered VPCs.
+- Peering Connection: A peering connection enables you to route traffic via private IP addresses between two peered VPCs.
-    VPC Endpoints: Enables private connectivity to services hosted in AWS, from within your VPC without using an Internet Gateway, VPN, Network Address Translation (NAT) devices, or firewall proxies.
+- VPC Endpoints: Enables private connectivity to services hosted in AWS, from within your VPC without using an Internet Gateway, VPN, Network Address Translation (NAT) devices, or firewall proxies.
-    Egress-only Internet Gateway: A stateful gateway to provide egress only access for IPv6 traffic from the VPC to the Internet.
+- Egress-only Internet Gateway: A stateful gateway to provide egress only access for IPv6 traffic from the VPC to the Internet.

+#### How do I get started with Amazon VPC?

+Your AWS resources are automatically provisioned in a ready-to-use default VPC.
+You can choose to create additional VPCs by going to the Amazon VPC page in the AWS Management Console and selecting "Start VPC Wizard".

+You’ll be presented with four basic options for network architectures.
+After selecting an option, you can modify the size and IP address range of the VPC and its subnets.
+If you select an option with Hardware VPN Access, you will need to specify the IP address of the VPN hardware on your network.
+You can modify the VPC to add or remove secondary IP ranges and gateways, or add more subnets to IP ranges.

+The four options are:

+    Amazon VPC with a single public subnet only
+    Amazon VPC with public and private subnets
+    Amazon VPC with public and private subnets and AWS Site-to-Site VPN access Amazon VPC with a private subnet only and AWS Site-to-Site VPN access

 #### VPC and Subnets